hmcts/ops-runbooks/MailRelay/Deploying&TroubleshootingMailrelay.md

 3. Pipeline
    * The pipeline will run after making a PR or merging to master and will build an image in the Azure Container Repository [here](https://portal.azure.com/#@HMCTS.NET/resource/subscriptions/5ca62022-6aa2-4cee-aaa7-e7536c8d566c/resourceGroups/sds-acr-rg/providers/Microsoft.ContainerRegistry/registries/sdshmctspublic/repository)

+     *   The Service connection used for the pipeline is DTS SS Public Prod

 4. Configuring Shared-Service-Flux